 Several folks have had problems with plastic handles breaking and dropping the feeder onto the floor.
-Try to use a sturdy metal hanger that can hold the feeder whilst fully loaded.
+Try to use a sturdy metal hanger that can hold it up whilst fully loaded.

 Remember not to use plastic in areas that get very cold during the winter months – it will become brittle and break.

 Also if you are using a metal one outside place it under some sort of cover to prevent rust.
-All these tips will help prevent your feeder from breaking.
+All these tips will help prevent it from breaking.

 Before you buy always check the reviews to find any common problems.